 Anyone with a Google account can join the waitlist to get access to Bard.
 This is the latest chapter in the AI wars between Google and Microsoft, as well as other tech players.
 It comes a week after OpenAI released GPT-4 for paid subscribers to ChatGPT and for some select education purposes, including Khan Academy’s new learning assistant, Khanmigo.

-Like ChatGPT, Bard is not specifically designed for education but will almost certainly have wide implications for teachers and students.
+Like ChatGPT, Bard is not designed specifically for education but will almost certainly have applications for teachers and students.
 As a writer and educator, I see this as another sign – if one was necessary – that for better or worse, and probably a little bit of both, AI text and technology will be a part of teaching going forward.

 What is Google Bard?